PasiAhopelto/gacd-course-project/CodeBook.md

 * has merged test and train data sets
 * shows averages of each variable by test subject and activity.

-The data consists of 68 variables, of which two are keys and others are measurements.
+The data consists of 68 variables, of which two form a key and others are measurements.

-##Keys
+##Key

 **Test Subject** identifies a test subject.
 This is an integer between 1 and 30.

 **Activity** identifies activity, possible values are **WALKING**, **WALKING_UPSTAIRS**, **WALKING_DOWNSTAIRS**, **SITTING**, **STANDING**, **LAYING**.

+Combination of the two is unique within data set.

 ##Measurements